automation64/installer64/README.md

 - `INST64_<INSTALLER_NAME>_REINSTALL`: for `BINARY` installation method only.
 Reinstall (replace) application if already present?.
 - `INST64_<INSTALLER_NAME>_SOURCE`: package source URL (e.g.: GitHub repository, Distro repository, etc.)
 - `INST64_<INSTALLER_NAME>_TARGET`: full path to the installation destination.
-- `INST64_<INSTALLER_NAME>_VERSION`: target application version in semver format.
+- `INST64_<INSTALLER_NAME>_VERSION`: target application version in semver format (x.y.z).

 ### Installation methods

 _Installer64_ will implement the best available installation method for each application.
 The selection criteria is based on the following priority list:

+1. `BINARY`: application is distributed as a single pre-compiled binary.
+For example, GO based tools.
+1. `CUSTOM`: last resort when no other option is available.
+Application is distributed as a single pre-compiled binary.
+1. `EXTERNAL`: application is distributed using OS standard packages, stored in external package repository.
+1. `GEM`: applications is distributed as Ruby module.
+Installation is done user-wide.
+1. `HELM`: application is distributed as a Helm package.
+1. `KREW`: application is distributed as a Krew (KubeCTL plugin) package.
 1. `NATIVE`: application is distributed using OS standard packages.
 For example, RPM for RHEL, DEB for Debian/Ubuntu, etc.
-1. `EXTERNAL`: application is distributed using OS standard packages, stored in external package repository.
-1. `PIPX`: applications is distributed as Python module.
-Installation is done user-wide.
 1. `PIP`: applications is distributed as Python module.
 Used when `PIPX` is not available.
 Installation is done user-wide.
-1. `BINARY`: application is distributed as a single pre-compiled binary.
-For example, GO based tools.
-1. `HELM`: application is distributed as a Helm package.
-1. `KREW`: application is distributed as a Krew (KubeCTL plugin) package.
+1. `PIPX`: applications is distributed as Python module.
+Installation is done user-wide.
-1. `CUSTOM`: last resort when no other option is available.
-Application is distributed as a single pre-compiled binary.

 ## Usage